smartcar/ruby-sdk/README.md

 - Use `exchange_refresh_token` on your saved `refresh_token` to retrieve a new token when your `access_token` expires.

-*Note:*
-- CONNECT_ORIGIN (`connect.smartcar.com`): where requests are initially sent to kick-off the Connect/OAuth flow
-- AUTH_ORIGIN (`auth.smartcar.com`): where requests are sent for all token exchanges

 ## Installation

 Add this line to your application's Gemfile: